smainar/express_sweater_weather/README.md

 Sweater Weather is a RESTful API that fetches the forecast for a specific location (city/state) and exposes six endpoints.
 This solo project was completed in 7 days as a requirement for the Turing School of Software and Design, Back-End Engineering Program (Module 4).

-## System Requirements
+## Dependencies
+* "babel-jest": "^24.9.0"
-*
+* "shelljs": "^0.8.3"
-*
+* "supertest": "^4.0.2"

 ## Gems Used
+* bcrypt
+* node-fetch
-* Bcrypt
+* uuidv

 ## GitHub Repository
 https://github.com/smainar/express_sweater_weather

-## Database Diagram
-TBD

 ## Instructions
   ### How to setup:
       1. Clone the GitHub repository.
       2. Go to the directory with the new repo.
-Run ...
+      3. Run `npm install`
+      4. Setup database:
+         a) npx sequelize db:create
+         b) npx sequelize db:migrate

   ### Run tests:
-        1. Run ...
+        1. Run `npm test`
-        2. To run a single test, example: ...
+        2. To run a single test file, example:

 ## Endpoints